-- Break-up the rise within the front setback (See Figure 1 below). - Turn the stairs to reduce encroachment into the street allowance and the front landscape area (See Figure 2 below). - Widen the stairs and make railing features more substantial (See Figure 3 below).
+- Break-up the rise within the front setback (See Figure 52 (picture 1). - Turn the stairs to reduce encroachment into the street allowance and the front landscape area (See Figure 52: picture 2). - Widen the stairs and make railing features more substantial (See Figure 52: picture 3).